fdnd-agency/air-pollution-africa/README.md

 ### Design

-This project has remained in the same style as was used in the previous version, but after the style has changed with the CMD restyle this with be applied
+This project has remained in the same style as was used in the previous version, but after the style has changed with the CMD restyle this with be applied.
+[Issue](https://github.com/orgs/fdnd-agency/projects/112?pane=issue&itemId=NaN&issue=fdnd-agency%7Cair-pollution-africa%7C16) where the CMD design system is.

 ## Team Members